 The Advanced Manufacturing and Engineering Skills Hub is up and running, with specialist training provision being delivered in Stoke-on-Trent, Stafford, Penkridge, Newcastle-under-Lyme and Tamworth.

-Our round three Growth Deal includes funding for the Stafford western access route, easing congestion and opening up development sites, the first phase of the Hanley-Bentilee link road and new funding for sustainable transport and skills capital equipment.
+Our round three Growth Deal included funding for the Stafford western access route, easing congestion and opening up development sites, the first phase of the the City East link road and new funding for sustainable transport and skills capital equipment.

-Securing funding through Local Growth Deals will be an ongoing process for our LEP, delivering the projects we have committed to while developing future schemes.
+Securing funding through Local Growth Deals has been an ongoing process for our LEP, delivering the projects we have committed to while developing future schemes.

-Details of the Growth Deal with Stoke-on-Trent and Staffordshire LEP, which will help to fund local projects in the region:
+Details of the Growth Deal with Stoke-on-Trent and Staffordshire LEP, which have helped to fund local projects in the region can be seen through the links below.